May 14 to 18, 2018 / Course language: English & Russian

 Indicators of achievement

-ESS-E addresses the topic by providing three different platforms for discussions, exchange of ideas, networking and strategy development: the first platform includes conference-style format of lectures, panels and plenary discussions; the second is outcome-oriented and product-driven topical workshop format (five topical workshops led by SMEs, supported by a rapporteur with input by SMEs and guest speakers); the third, "night owl" sessions held in the format of a DV "fire side chat."
+ESS-E addresses the topic by providing four platforms for exchange of ideas, discussions, networking and strategy development.
+Conference-style format of lectures, panels and plenary discussions; outcome-oriented, product driven and complementary workshop format (workshops led by SMEs, supported by rapporteur with input from seminar-group leaders and guest presenters); night owl session held in the format of “fire side chat," and participants’ panels.

-The course is five days all inclusive (in on Monday, out on Friday); 4 academic days; 50 participants in mid-to-senior level positions, 5 working groups; 6-8 guest speakers; Date: 23-27 January 2017.
+The course is five days all inclusive (in on Monday, out on Friday); 4 academic days; 50 participants in mid-to-senior level positions, 5 working groups; 6-8 guest speakers; Date: May 14 to 18, 2018.